 More options!
 If you want to add embroidery, a patch, or a pocket, then do that before you sew up the bag.
 Here are your options for that:

 The blue dotted lines show the fold marks (the bisecting horizontal and vertical lines) and the seam allowance areas (the box all around the edges).
 The two block sections on the top half of each graphic will become the lining of the bag.
 The two bottom block sections will become the outside of the bag.
-If your drawstring opening will be in the seam, then put your embroidery within the yellow box in the image on the left.
-If your drawstring opening will be a buttonhole in the center front of the bag, then put your embroidery within the yellow box in the image on the right.
+If your drawstring opening will be in the seam, then put your embroidery within the yellow box in the image above on the left.
+If your drawstring opening will be a buttonhole in the center front of the bag, then put your embroidery within the yellow box in the image above on the right.

 Important Note!
 If your fabric has a directional print like this: